SoftwareEngineering-Course-Group/UF-OpenMart/README.md

 * All the developed APIs with corresponding doc
 * More gotest for Unittest
 * All the API tests by Postman and Curl
-* read.md in backend file shows how to run
+* read.md in 'back_end/' file shows how to run
-* More screenshots for test result
+* More screenshots for postman test result in '/backend_test'

 #### Frontend accomplishment
 * Add collection function